Jack-o'-lantern: Folklore

 The story of the jack-o'-lantern comes in many forms and is similar to the story of Will-o'-the-wisp retold in different forms across Western Europe, including, Italy, Norway, Spain and Sweden.
 In Switzerland, children will leave bowls of milk or cream out for mythical house spirits called Jack o' the bowl.

 An old Irish folk tale from the mid-18th century tells of Stingy Jack, a lazy yet shrewd blacksmith who uses a cross to trap Satan.

-One story says that Jack tricked Satan into climbing an apple tree, and once he was up there, Jack quickly placed crosses around the trunk or carved a cross into the bark, so that Satan couldn't get down.
+One story says that Jack tricked Satan into climbing an apple tree, and once he was up there, Jack quickly placed crosses around the trunk or carved a cross into the bark, so that Satan could not get down.

 Another version of the story says that Jack was getting chased by some villagers from whom he had stolen.
 He then met Satan, who claimed it was time for him to die.
 However, the thief stalled his death by tempting Satan with a chance to bedevil the church-going villagers chasing him.
 Jack told Satan to turn into a coin with which he would pay for the stolen goods (Satan could take on any shape he wanted); later, when the coin (Satan) disappeared, the Christian villagers would fight over who had stolen it.
 The Devil agreed to this plan.
 He turned himself into a silver coin and jumped into Jack's wallet, only to find himself next to a cross Jack had also picked up in the village.
 Jack closed the wallet tight, and the cross stripped the Devil of his powers; and so he was trapped.

 In both folktales, Jack lets Satan go only after he agrees to never take his soul.
 Many years later, the thief died, as all living things do.
 Of course, Jack's life had been too sinful for him to go to Heaven; however, Satan had promised not to take his soul, and so he was barred from Hell as well.
 Jack now had nowhere to go.
 He asked how he would see where to go, as he had no light, and Satan mockingly tossed him a burning coal, to light his way.
 Jack carved out one of his turnips (which were his favorite food), put the coal inside it, and began endlessly wandering the Earth for a resting place.
 He became known as "Jack of the Lantern", or jack o'lantern.

 Cornish folklorist Dr. Thomas Quiller Couch (d.
 1884) recorded the use of the term in a rhyme used in Polperro, Cornwall, in conjunction with Joan the Wad, the Cornish version of Will-o'-the-wisp.
 The people of Polperro regarded them both as pixies.
 The rhyme goes: